 If the requirements for a storm damage claim are met, then a storm specialist supplier will be appointed to view your property, either in person or remotely.

 This will depend on the cover you have.
-If you have buildings cover, in the event of a successful claim, any part of your building which has been damaged as a result of the extreme weather will be covered.
+In the event of a successful claim, your property which has been damaged as a result of the extreme weather will be covered subject to the policy limits shown in your Insurance Schedule/Statement of Fact.

 Fences, gates, trees and hedges are not covered in the event of storm damage under your buildings cover.
 Please refer to your policy booklet as some garden items may be covered under contents cover if you have that.